Vaishnavi022/ChatBot/Sample Code Blocks.md/Block_1.md

 # streamlit: The framework used for building the UI.
 # google-generativeai: Required for interacting with the Gemini API.
 # Pillow: Python Imaging Library (PIL) for image processing.

-### Highlights:
-- **Dependencies**: The specific libraries (dotenv, streamlit, google-generativeai, and Pillow) are listed with installation instructions.
-- **Explanation**: The markdown explains the purpose of each library and how it functions in the code.
-- **How It Works**: A brief overview of the key functionalities, like loading environment variables and configuring the API client.

-Let me know if you need any more details or further customization! 😊